Oregon Pharmacy Technician Licensing Guide

 Becoming PTCB certified not only qualifies you for Oregon’s COPT license—it also earns you the Certified Pharmacy Technician (CPhT) credential, a respected designation that is recognized by employers, healthcare professionals, and pharmacy boards across the country.
 This can be especially valuable if you plan to move or work in another state.

-What’s on the PTCB Certification Exam?
+What’s on the PTCB certification exam?

 The PTCE assesses your pharmacy knowledge across four key areas: